Community Living Standards

 - Fireworks and Weapons: Residents are not permitted to possess or use any weapon, firearm, fireworks, or other explosives.

-- Joint Responsibility: Students are responsible for the actions of people in their residence halls room.
+- Joint Responsibility: Students are responsible for the actions of people in their residence hall room.
 If a student is present in their own or any other residence hall room or area where university policies are being violated, they are subject to the same disciplinary action as the resident of that room.
 In some situations, this may also include violations that occur within an adjoining room in a suite, regardless of whether or not the student is present in the room in which the violations occur.

 - Stalking: Residents shall not stalk any other person physically, online, by telephone, verbally, non-verbally, in written communications, or any other manner.
 Stalking is defined as, but not limited to: the intentional, unwanted, repeated contact or attention by the stalker to the victim.
 Residents must honor other's requests to stop undesired contact.